jaeyonggy/OPBART/README.md

 The implementation is heavily based on the R package “SoftBart” by Linero(2018) as we used their BART implementation as a basis for our model.

 OPBART is a very capable alternative to ordered probit regression for ordinal data.
 OPSMBART is a semiparametric version of OPBART which has an added interpretability.
 We also implemented Bayesian ordered probit regression from Albert(1993) to compare as a baseline model.
+The implementations are available in the R folder.

 For detailed example, check out demonstration.Rmd in the Demo folder or the link below.